 No two economic downturns are alike.
 The Great Depression was caused by the crash of the 1929 stock market.
 OPEC’s oil embargo resulted in the 1970s recession.
 The Great Recession of 2008 came about from the subprime mortgage crisis.
-And the 2020 recession was caused by the Coronavirus pandemic.
+The 2020 recession was caused by the Coronavirus pandemic.
+And now in 2022, we’re seeing some of that fallout.

 To say the least, the causes and consequences of each downturn can differ significantly.